afragen/wp-debugging/README.md

 ## Description

 This plugin sets the following debug constants in `wp-config.php` on plugin activation and removes them on plugin deactivation.
 If your `wp-config.php` is not writable then nothing will happen.
-Debug constants per [WordPress Debugging Tools](https://tommcfarlin.com/native-wordpress-debugging-tools/) by Tom McFarlin.
+Debug constants per [Debugging in WordPress](https://codex.wordpress.org/Debugging_in_WordPress).
 Default settings:

 ```php